basarat/typescript-book/docs/compiler/overview.md

 # Compiler
 The TypeScript compiler source is located under the [`src/compiler`](https://github.com/Microsoft/TypeScript/tree/master/src/compiler) folder.

-It is split into the follow key parts:
+It is split into the following key parts:
 * Scanner (`scanner.ts`)
 * Parser (`parser.ts`)
 * Binder (`binder.ts`)
 * Checker (`checker.ts`)
 * Emitter (`emitter.ts`)

-Each of these get their own unique files in the source.
+Each of these has its own unique files in the source.
 These parts will be explained later on in this chapter.

 ## Syntax vs. Semantics
 Just because something is *syntactically* correct doesn't mean it is *semantically* correct.
 Consider the following piece of TypeScript code which although *syntactically* valid is *semantically* wrong